-Yarra's natural beauty, heritage qualities, cultural attractions and community facilities have made it one of the most sought-after areas to live, work, study and visit2.
+Yarra's natural beauty, heritage qualities, cultural attractions and community facilities have made it one of the most sought-after areas to live, work, study and visit.
 An abundance of sustainable transport options (including trains, trams and shared pathways) provide easy access to Melbourne's central business district, as well as to the many parks and gardens throughout Yarra.

-Residents and visitors have access to world-class Council facilities, including five libraries and three leisure centres, as well as a range of kindergartens, childcare centres, and community meeting spaces.
-Other attractions include Yarra's world-famous shopping and dining strips, and some of Victoria's most celebrated cultural festivals.
+Residents and visitors have access to quality Council facilities, including five libraries and three leisure centres, a range of kindergartens, childcare centres, and community meeting spaces.
+Other attractions include Yarra's famous shopping and dining strips, and some of Victoria's most celebrated cultural festivals.